xuyanshi/xuyanshi.github.io/_posts/2023/2023-07-05-taiwan-china-ukraine-russia-hong-kong-military-war.md

 > An actor played the role of a pedestrian in a car accident at a training run by Forward Alliance.
 The group is a nongovernmental organization that is training Taiwanese civilians in emergency response and first aid.

+Bypassing the official armed forces, some volunteer groups have decided to act on their own, preparing fellow citizens for a possible war.
+One such group is Kuma Academy, which received a $100 million donation from Robert Tsao, the founder of the [United Microelectronics](https://www.wsj.com/market-data/quotes/UMC), one of the world’s biggest semiconductor companies.

+“We don’t intend to build up a private army,” Tsao said.
+“But I think their effort will probably increase the resilience of Taiwan’s society.
+If we know how to hide, how to help each other, how to retain communication, we can pretty much reduce the damage in wartime.”
+Some of the students also like to learn more martial skills, such as shooting, Tsao said, but Taiwan’s strict gun laws make it difficult.
+Some 25,000 Taiwanese have been trained at Kuma.

+Nico Li, a 60-year-old retired musician attending a Kuma class**,** said she was unnerved by growing risks coming from China, and wanted to arm herself to avoid being a burden to her children.
+“Taiwan is an island of treasure.
+I don’t want to hand it over to others without a fight,” Li said, referring to what she sees as the Taiwanese values of freedom and democracy.
+“If I have the ability, I would even go and fetch a gun if necessary.”

+At another training session, run by the Forward Alliance, dozens of Taiwanese practiced how to stop arterial bleeding with tourniquets and stabilize major wounds.
+“There is a sense of impending doom, of feeling very hopeless,” said one of the students, Eric Lin.
+“So, instead of sitting at home and browsing the negative news, I wanted to come here—so that I would be able to do something.”

 [Source](https://www.wsj.com/articles/taiwan-china-ukraine-russia-hong-kong-military-war-517b87d)